openaps/docs/docs/docs/Resources/Edison-Flashing/all-computers-flash.md

 `reboot` to apply the wifi changes and (hopefully) get online

 After rebooting, log back in and type `iwgetid -r` to make sure you successfully connected to wifi.
+It should print out your network name.

 Run `ifconfig wlan0` to determine the IP address of the wireless interface, in case you need it to SSH below.